Family History (Pre-1917)

 Besides the LMA, the other main centre of information on the British in Imperial Russia is the Leeds Russian Archive at Leeds University, which holds many family records & objects donated by the descendants of British families who had lived and worked in pre-1917 Russia/St Petersburg.

 And if your family history research also includes the British community in Moscow pre-1917, more information on some of the key families linked to St Andrew's Anglican Church can be found on this site which is maintained by Elena Watson who is a church council member and official church historian at St Andrew's.

-Finally, if you have a specific family history query, please do also write to us via the 'Get in touch' page as, while we do not hold any church records, we have developed a body of knowledge and contacts (including an experienced local Russian archivist) through helping others with their family searches.
-Previous searches have included the following family names: Baird, Call, Cattley, Cazalet, Gaubert, Grundy, Handyside, Headley, Hubbard, Manners, Marshall, Parland, Simonds, Swann, Thornton, Whishaw, Wilson, Woodbine Parish, Yates.
+Finally, if you have a specific family history query, please do also write to us via the 'Get in touch' page as, while we do not hold any church records, we have developed a body of knowledge and contacts through helping others with their family searches.
+Previous searches have included the following family names: Baird, Call, Cattley, Cazalet, Drury, Gaubert, Grundy, Handyside, Headley, Hubbard, Jubb, Manners, Marshall, Parland, Simonds, Swann, Thornton, Whishaw, Wilson, Woodbine Parish, Yates.

 And if you are visiting St Petersburg for family history reasons, a highly recommended English-speaking licensed tour guide is Elena Bobrova, a journalist & history graduate specialising in walking & cycling tours, who also offers bespoke tours of the city's museums & sites, including of places associated with the pre-1917 British community.